na-na-hi/renget/archive/lcbguide.md

 ## Farming
 **1. What is the best way to farm?**
 You can farm as much as you want if you have the Enkephalin (energy) or Lunacy to spend on Enkephalin Modules.
 One Module is equivalent to 20 Enkephalin.
+The most efficient way to farm, in order from most to least important is:
+* Doing one MD2H (Mirror Dungeon 2 Hard Mode) a week
+* Farming as much MD2 (Mirror Dungeon 2) as you want
+* Collecting all Mirror Dungeon Weekly Bonuses
+* Doing your missions (daily, weekly, seasonal)

-The most efficient way to farm is by doing your dailies, collecting all the weekly bonuses, and doing a set amount of MD2 normal runs every day.
-You can do multiple a day if you really want to, but be careful not to get burnt out.
+You can do multiple Mirror Dungeons a day if you really want to, but be careful not to get burnt out.
+Don't bother with farming MD1 if you haven't unlocked MD2 yet, just do your 3 weekly runs to grab your Weekly Bonuses until you have MD2 unlocked.
+Do not do more than one MD2H a week for farming purposes.

 **2. Is it worth spending Lunacy on Enkephalin refills?**
 Yes, especially if you have the Battle Pass.
 You can spend Modules on Mirror Dungeon runs, and they net you Egoshard Crates thanks to post-60 Battle Pass bonuses.
 This means that you can spend Lunacy directly on Egoshards.
 The Lunacy-to-Egoshards conversion efficiency depends on your current max Enkephalin determined by your Manager Level.
 It ranges from 0.269 at 100 max Enkephalin to 0.404 at 150 max Enkephalin.
 This means that, in order to get enough Egoshards for a 000/E.G.O, you need to spend anywhere between 990 and 1486 Lunacy.
 From the moment you reach 115 max Enkephalin, converting Lunacy to Enkephalin and and farming a 000 is cheaper than a 10-roll - 1292 Lunacy for a 000.
 Note that subsequent refills cost extra Lunacy.

-In other words - yes, you really can farm every Identity and E.G.O in the game.
+In other words - yes, you really can farm every Identity and E.G.O in the game and forgo the gacha system entirely if you are dedicated enough.

 **3. What should I shard (spark) first, and when?**
-If you want to get the most out of your Egoshards, you can either focus on Identities and E.G.O at the top of the tier list, ones marked as Event/current Season, or both if it applies.
+If you want to get the most out of your Egoshards, you can either focus on Identities and E.G.O in the tier list, ones marked as Event/current Season, or both if it applies.
 You should also avoid sharding 00 Identities because they are easy to roll on or off-banner, because you are guaranteed one 00 Identity for every 10-roll.

 As for when to shard, it is best to wait for right before the Season ends incase you get spooked when rolling.
 If you really want something now whether it be for the Railway or something else, you can do it whenever.